 Central to Open School East’s approach is a commitment to reflect on and to reactivate the former social function of the building.
 Open School East’s communal space hosts a wide-ranging programme of events, activities and projects developed by and with the associates, partner organisations, local interlocutors and collaborators from further afield.
 The space and its affiliated public programme aspire to build a community of interest and to foster social, cultural and intellectual exchanges between people from all walks of life.

 Open School East launched in September 2013.
 Its pilot year is commissioned by the Barbican and Create London.
 The project is also supported by Arts Council of England, the Legacy Trust UK and the London Borough of Hackney.
 Open School East is initially funded to run for a year (September 2013-August 2014) and is working towards becoming a longer-term project.

 The Rose Lipman building was opened in 1975 to house the archives of the Borough of Hackney.
 The building was to accompany the redevelopment of De Beauvoir Road, which saw the erection of De Beauvoir Estate, home to 850 flats.
 Part of the Rose Lipman building served as a community resource, with a hall and nursery still in use today.
 A children and lending library, which occupied the first floor, closed in the late 1990s, while the Hackney Archives were relocated to the new C.L.R.
 James Library on Dalston Lane in 2011.
 Today, the building hosts various cultural organisations including the The Mill Co.
 Project and the carnival group Tropical Isles.

-If you are interested in applying, then join our newsletter (on the Contact page) or follow us on twitter/ Facebook.
-We will communicate information about the next round of applications through these media, as well as through the website in May 2014.
+If you are interested in applying, then join our newsletter or follow us on twitter/ Facebook.
+We will communicate information about the next round of applications through these media, as well as through the website in mid-June 2014.

 About the study programme